Denis-Tojaga/Denis-Tojaga/README.md

 # Software engineering student at Faculty of Information Technologies!
 <br>

-## For some additional info about me and my work, visit my portofolio page 👋
+## For some additional info about me visit my portofolio page 👋

 ### https://denis-tojaga.github.io/